Lost Properties

 Concept of the play

-Your Healing is Killing Me is a manifesto, not a play.
-It is based on lessons learned in San Antonio free health clinics and New York acupuncture schools; from the treatments and consejos of curanderas, abortion doctors, Marxist artists, community health workers and bourgie dermatologists.
-It is playwright Virginia Grise’s reflections on living with post-traumatic stress disorder, ansia and eczema in the new age of trigger warnings, the master cleanse and crowd-funded self-care.
+Your Healing Is Killing Me is a manifesto rather than a traditional play.
+It is based on lessons learned in free health clinics in San Antonio and acupuncture schools in New York, as well as on the treatments and consejos of curanderas, abortion doctors, Marxist artists, community health workers, and bourgeois dermatologists.
+The piece reflects playwright Virginia Grise’s personal experience of living with post-traumatic stress disorder, ansia, and eczema in a new age defined by trigger warnings, master cleanses, and crowd-funded self-care.

-The original concept of the play is to have one actress on stage doing eight different physical exercises, each symbolizing a certain important topic for women of color.
-In my concept for scene 6 from the manifesto, there are three actors on stage.
-One of them says her lines and just stands, the other two silently do the "toe touch" exercise."
-By doing so, I want to show that every member of the community can relate to these issues and each of them has a right to speak out about it.
-No one can stop a person from talking about what is important to them and what their community cares about.
-Each one of us should pay attention to other people's problems and try to listen to what those people need.
+The original concept of the manifesto places one actress on stage performing eight different physical exercises, each symbolizing an important issue affecting women of color.
+In my interpretation of Scene 6, however, there are three actors on stage.
+One actor delivers her lines while standing still, while the other two silently perform the “toe touch” exercise.
+Through this staging choice, I aim to show that every member of a community can relate to these struggles and that each person has the right to speak about them.
+No one should be prevented from voicing what matters to them or to their community.
+At the same time, this scene emphasizes the importance of listening—each of us must pay attention to the experiences of others and respond to what they truly need.

 Blog

-For this project, my class was divided into several groups of 6 and we had to present the concept of our theater and this particular production.
-The other guys in my group were in charge of setting, audio, PR management and so on.
-Besides the directing part, I was also responsible for the blog about our crew.
-Below I have presented three articles that talk about each of my group and what they contributed.
+For this project, my class was divided into several groups of six, and each group was required to present the concept of its theater and the chosen production.
+Other members of my group were responsible for areas such as set design, audio, and PR management.
+In addition to working on the directing aspect, I was also in charge of creating and managing the blog for our crew.
+Below, I have included three articles that highlight each member of my group and describe their individual contributions.

 Project №3